Learn something new every day

 More Info... by email

-The black rat snake is a type of non-venomous snake found wild primarily in central and eastern areas of North America.
+The black rat snake, also called a black snake, is a type of non-venomous snake found wild primarily in central and eastern areas of North America.
 These snakes are a popular breed as pets, so they are also found in households all over the world.
 As adults, they are usually black with a white area at the throat and a white belly with gray patches.
 They are known to eat mice and rats, as well as other small living creatures such as insects, lizards, and chipmunks, or sometimes bird eggs.

 The black rat snake is a constrictor, meaning that it tightens around its prey until the animal can no longer breath.
 Once the prey is dead, the snake eats it whole.
 If eggs are being consumed, those are swallowed whole as well.